Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Self-Supervised Grounding of Narrated Video Interactions

 \section{Self-Supervised Grounding of Narrated Video Interactions}

-Given a video clip and a narration, the objective is to learn to localize the relevant spatial regions in the clip which correspond to different interactions described in the narration without bounding box supervision.
-Formally, we aim to learn language-aligned visual representations for videos such that the distance between features for corresponding narrations and non-matching ones are minimized and maximized, respectively.
-To this end, we propose a novel Contrastive Multilayer Multimodal Attention (CoMMA) module (Figure \ref{model_fig}(c)) that allows for direct early interactions between the spatiotemporal regions and words, as well as an effective contrasting of the two modalities' signals.
+Given a video clip and a narration, our objective is to learn to localize the relevant spatial regions in the clip that correspond to the interaction described in the narration without localization supervision, \emph{e.g}., bounding boxes or segmentation masks.
+To this end, we propose a novel Contrastive Multilayer Multimodal Attention (CoMMA) module that allows for attention interactions between the features for spatiotemporal regions and words, as well as an effective contrasting of the two modalities' signals.
+We define two modalities to have attention interactions when their features attend to each other to compute their final contextualized representations.
+This setup is in contrast to when the two modalities' features only interact when the training loss is computed \cite{miech2020end}.

-We define two modalities to have early interactions when they attend to each other to compute their final representations.
-Conversely, in a late \addtext{alignment} mechanism, the two modalities only interact with each other when the training loss is computed.
-The intuition underlying our proposed approach is that a cross-modal attention model with multiple stacked layers will encourage a more robust and fine-grained alignment between weakly aligned video clips and sentences.
-Through repeated early interactions of the two modalities and aggregation of unimodal contextual information, it becomes more discriminative of irrelevant regions or and words.
-Our approach goes beyond shallow attention architectures \cite{akbari2019multi} and late fusion of the two modalities \cite{miech2020end}.
-Our cross-modal attention module can be easily stacked on top of a base convolutional feature encoder for localization.

-Let $c_{x,t}$ be a spatiotemporal feature at spatial location $x$ in frame $t$ and $s_i$ be a word feature for the $i$-th word in a narration with $N$ words.
-We obtain features $c_{x,t}$ and $s_i$ via base features that are projected to a common embedding space using linear and MLP layers.
-We form matrix inputs $C_0^V$ and $S_0^L$ by stacking the spatiotemporal and word features $c_{x,t}$ and $s_i$, respectively, as column vectors.